-Most single-serve machines will brew coffee only, while some can also brew teas and/or iced beverages such as the Keurig.
+Most single-serve machines will brew coffee only, while some, such as the Keurig, can also brew teas and/or iced beverages.
 If you're hooked on lattes and cappuccinos, you may prefer a pod-style of brewer such as Senseo or if espresso is your passion, a Nespresso may be the better choice.

 Physical Size Considerations

-While some kitchens can accommodate any size of coffee maker, others have limited counter space and appliances are juggled as needed.
-To operate properly, a single serve brewer should be placed on a secure, stable counter or platform, preferably within easy access to water for refilling.
+While some kitchens can accommodate any size coffee maker, others have limited counter space and appliances are juggled as needed.
+To operate properly, a single-serve brewer should be placed on a secure, stable counter or platform, preferably within easy access to water for refilling.
 Consider the height of the area where you want to place your new brewer.

-There's usually about 17" between a kitchen counter and upper cabinets and that's usually adequate for most brewers.
+There are usually about 17 inches between a kitchen counter and upper cabinets, and that's usually adequate for most brewers.
 Some models are tall with a wide footprint and that might be a buying consideration.
 You'll use it more if you can keep it handy on the counter.

 Single-serve brewers simplify yet enhance coffee brewing and once you latch on to the gourmet coffee taste, it's hard to go back to a standard brew.
 But with the on-going costs of coffee capsules, this is not a budget way to make coffee, especially when there are several people to serve.
 That's where a backup regular coffee maker can save the day.